AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 ### Train the models

+For the models training in scikit learn, I will tune the hyperparameter in 70% of the dataset and then I will take the best model and use cross validation by folding the dataset 10 times, in order to make some statistics for the metrics that I use.
+The metrics is $R^2$, and I am going to calculate the mean value and standard deviation for the folded datasets.

 ##### With Scikit-Learn
 <img width="620" alt="train_models_scikit-learn" src="https://user-images.githubusercontent.com/86191637/227303130-42e8e661-e752-4c1d-808e-2e5f8d2a4d5c.png">

+On the other hand, for the models training in PySpark, I will tune the hyperparameter in 70% of the dataset and then I will again tune them into the Cross validator by folding the dataset 10 times.
+The metrics that I use is $R^2$.

 ##### With PySpark
 <img width="570" alt="train_models_pyspark" src="https://user-images.githubusercontent.com/86191637/227303129-3beddeff-df0d-49d9-9a13-59b44729529b.png">

+Below are the metrics results with PySpark (left) and Scikit-Learn (right).
+The target is the MonthlyCharges.

 ### Metrics results
 <p float="left">